Middle school > Course Description English

 English 6 is the study of literature, grammar, composition, and vocabulary.
 Comprehension skills are reinforced with the study of novels, short stories, drama, nonfiction selections, and poems.
 Emphasis is placed on parts of speech, parts of a sentence, standard usage, and writing mechanics.
 Particular attention is paid to analyzing words via context clues.
 Students write to express themselves creatively, to inform, and to persuade.
 The texts for this course are Literature, Copper Level and English Workshop: Introductory Course in addition to parallel readings.

 English 8 (College Preparatory and Honors) furthers the study and use of grammar as it applies to oral and written expression, along with vocabulary in context, literature, and elements of composition.
-Emphasis is placed on planning and developing five-paragraph expository essays, sentence combining, and varying sentence openers.
+Emphasis is placed on planning, sentence combining, and varying sentence openers.
 Analytical skills are strengthened through the study of short stories, poetry, nonfiction, plays, and novels.
-The texts are Literature: Timeless Voices, Timeless Themes, Silver Level and English Workshop: Second Course, in addition to parallel readings.